 Over time, yoga practice starts to become about an inward journey, one where we begin to switch off from the external distractions around us and slowly form awareness of the subtle signs from our body; the way that we need to move, when to stretch, to hold tension and when to let go.
 Everyone’s yoga journey is an individual journey and there are no rules, not one person or fixed idea that we must adhere to or obey.
 Brahmacharya can be about abstaining from destructive thoughts and processes and instead, doing the things that will help to nurture, nourish and heal us.

 When we are in the mind-set of acting from within rather than in order to look good, fit in or please others then our relationship towards ourselves and to those around us can change significantly.
-As we practice, as we move, as we take time for ourselves, then we can start to move closer to being more kind and more loving – no moving to live in a cave in the mountains required.
+As we practice, as we move, as we take time for ourselves, then we can start to draw closer to operating from a place of compassion – no moving to live in a cave in the mountains required.

 Aparigraha – Non-attachment